Aviva Lifestyle Flexible Enhanced - Cashback £1000

-Aviva are members of the Equity Release Council all their plans come with a no-negative equity guarantee.
-Therefore, upon eventual sale of the property, any beneficiaries cannot be left with a debt to the equity release provider.
+Aviva is a member of the Equity Release Council (ECR).
+All of their plans are guaranteed to have no-negative equity.
+As a result, if the property is eventually sold, any beneficiaries cannot be left with a debt to the equity release provider.

 Joint Application Features

-For joint applicants there is an added protection feature for the last survivor of the plan.
+In the case of joint applications, there is an added protection element for the plan’s last survivor.

-Should one homeowner die or move into care, the surviving partner has the option to be able to repay this lifetime mortgage back to Aviva within 3 years of this event with NO penalty.
+So, if one of the homeowners dies or moves into care, the surviving partner has the option to repay the lifetime mortgage to Aviva without penalty within 3 years of the event.

-This Aviva Lifestyle Enhanced Lifetime Mortgage plan enables any homeowner to spend their tax-free cash as they wish, with no need in having to make any repayments.
-However, one feature of the Aviva Equity Release plan is the Voluntary Partial Repayment Option allowing the homeowner to start making up to 10% repayments of the original amount borrowed each year, with no penalty.
+Aviva’s Lifestyle Enhanced Lifetime Mortgage plan allows homeowners to spend their tax-free money anyway they like without having to make any payments.
+The Voluntary Partial Repayment Option, however, is a provision of the Aviva Equity Release plan that allows the homeowner to begin making up to 10% annual repayments of the initial loan amount without penalty.

-The equity release interest rate quoted above is the lowest rate available under this plan based on specific lifestyle options selected.
+Based on the exact lifestyle options selected, the equity release interest rate mentioned above is the lowest rate available under this plan.

-Additionally, there is the option to accept or decline the free valuation offer.
+Homeowners have the option of accepting or declining the free valuation offer.

-By paying for the valuation upfront will actually reduce the equity release rate of interest on Aviva’s plans.
-Therefore, all the lifestyle choices of cashbacks and valuation all have a bearing on the equity release terms offered & can be designed to suit the homeowner’s requirements.
+If the valuation is paid upfront, the equity release rate of interest on Aviva’s plans will be reduced.
+As a result, the choice of cashback options and valuation could have an impact on the equity release terms offered.
+These can be tailored to meet the needs of the homeowner.